seal-io/docs/docs/application/environment.md

 ## Delete Environment

-1. Click `Application Management` and enter the environment list of a project.
+1. Click `Applications` and enter the environment list of a project.
 2. Ensure no resources depend on this environment, select the environment you need to delete and click `Delete` to complete the deletion.

 ## Set Default Environment